-Alec Bathgate isn’t a household name in new zealand.
-Though his most famous group (the tall dwarfs) and his subsequent partner-in-crime (Chris Knox) may have achieved a level of recognition slightly beyond the typical indie-rock crowd, bathgate remains one of new zealand’s best and lowest profile song-writers.
-I spoke with Alec on the eve of releasing just his 2nd solo lp, the Indifferent Velvet Void, due to be released in november 2004.
+Alec Bathgate isn’t a household name in New Zealand.
+Though his most famous group (Tall Dwarfs) and his subsequent partner-in-crime (Chris Knox) may have achieved a level of recognition slightly beyond the typical indie-rock crowd, Bathgate remains one of New Zealand’s best and lowest profile song-writers.
+I spoke with Alec on the eve of releasing just his 2nd solo LP, ‘The Indifferent Velvet Void‘, due to be released in November 2004.

 So it’s been a clear 8 years since [debut solo release] Gold Lame came out.
 Have you gotten sick and tired of people telling you to release another album yet?

 Well, actually, not many people have been hanging out for another album!
 I occasionally have someone tell me how much they like gold lame, which is nice, but not many people seem to have discovered it.

 What was the inspiration for the Indifferent Velvet Void?

 Lyrically there seem to be some deep issues being thrown around.

 There’s a few themes that run through the songs on the album (death, loss, self-doubt, confusion… All that good stuff).
 So, yeah, it’s a bit dark, but quite poppy as well, which hopefully offsets what the lyrics are saying.

 Is your writing and recording methodology different from the way the tall dwarfs work?
 Has much changed from the early days of Chris’s 4-track?